yochaigal/cairn/wip/2e/bestiary.md

 - The two-headed kin of giants.
 Prefer caves and underground hovels.
 - Cannot be surprised.

+# Eye of Terror

+15 HP, 9 STR, 8 DEX, 16 WIL, bite (d8)

+- Floating spheres with large mouths, enormous eyes, and several small eyes set atop long stalks.
+- They are highly intelligent, intensely greedy, and completely insane.
+- Can cast the following spells at will: _Charm, Phobia, Telekinesis, Sleep, Shuffle, Vision_.
+Magic used against them requires a WIL save or fizzle out.

 # Frost Elf

 14 HP, 1 Armor, 8 STR, 13 DEX, 14 WIL, icicle dagger (d6)